jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 Unfortunately R18 and javlibrary use different English naming conventions for their actresses, so until I have a solution in place to either scrape Japanese, or do some manual switcharoos, we'll have to deal with it.
 You can also manually put in image urls into the .csv specified in `actor-csv-export-path`.

+### Sort_jav.py is erroring out when the filename is too long with actors set

+As of now, I dont have a solution in place to handle hard caps on filename.
+If you have files that won't sort due to this error, turn off actor names for that file.

 ## Feature ideas

 -   [x] Add option to input tags/genres in metadata file - v.1.4.0